goseberg/samplesizr/README.md

 # samplesizr
-Sample size calculation with R
+Sample size calculation with R OR TAKE IT